Aaron98990/ways-of-the-game/restarts.md

 For goal kicks and throw-ins only, the referee uses the five second countdown if a team takes to long.
 If the restart has not been taken at the end countdown, the goal kick becomes a corner kick for the opposing team at the nearest corner area to where the ball was or the throw-in is taken by the same team in the same position.

 > If a player is unfairly delaying the taking of a [throw-in or goal kick] for their team, the referee will whistle and signal the start of a five-second countdown.
 The referee will visually count down the five seconds with a raised hand, and if the [throw-in or goal kick] has not been taken by the end of the five seconds, it is awarded to the opposing team [and if it was a goal kick, it becomes a corner kick].
-The offending player is cautioned only if they excessively delay the restart after the [five-second countdown]. * Law 16 and 17
+The offending player is cautioned only if they excessively delay the restart after the [five-second countdown]. * Law 15 and 16

 During a substitution, if a player being substitited takes longer than 10 seconds to leave the field of play then the substitute must wait one-minute before entering the field of play.